Frequently Asked Questions

 Is there an admission charge to Poet’s Beach?

-The City invites guests to swim and to enjoy the Beach at no cost.
+The City invites guests to swim and to enjoy Poet's Beach at no cost.

 Does Poet’s Beach have lifeguards on site?